gotsysdba/oci-adb-apex-devops-demo/doco/TERRAFORM_IAC.md

 # Terraform
 Terraform Infrastructure as Code (IaC) is provided here as an example of provisioning/cloning Autonomous Transaction Processing (ATP) databases, VM Database Cloud Service (DBCS) databases, and Pluggable databases (PDB in a DBCS Container Database (CDB)).

-The [`terraform`](./terraform) directory contains all the configuration files to explore this functionality.
+The [`terraform`](../terraform) directory contains all the configuration files to explore this functionality.
+All new resource configuration files created during the demonstration will also be created in the  [`terraform`](../terraform) directory

 ## Requirements
 In addition to **OCI [API Access](../README.md)**: